mantidproject/documents/Design/Instrument-2.0/ScanningInstruments.md

+### General plan

+In Instrument 2.0 access to information about detectors will go via a DectorInfo class, with a similar interface to the recently implemented SpectrumInfo class.

+Parts of the DetectorInfo class can be implemented early, so that ScanningInstruments at the ILL can be supported by April 2017.
+The DetectorInfo layer will hold detector positions with a time index, corresponding to the step scan.

 This is a document to capture the plans to support Scanning Instruments.
 The parts of Instrument 2.0 required to supporort this are listed below.

 ### Current work